 - Purchase with as little as 10% down*

-Non-Warrantable Condominium 90% LTV: *Interest rates as of November 6, 2020 and subject to change without notice.
+*Interest rates as of March 8, 2023, and subject to change without notice.
 The Non Warrantable Condominium 30-year fixed annual percentage rate (APR) is 3.864% and based on a note rate of 3.750% with zero points and $694.67 principal and interest payments.
-Example based on a purchase transaction of an owner-occupied single family residence in Grand Rapids, Michigan with a loan amount of $150,000, credit score of 740 and down payment of 3% with tax and insurance escrows.
+Example based on a purchase transaction of an owner-occupied single-family residence in Grand Rapids, MI, with a loan amount of $150,000, credit score of 740, down payment of 10% with tax and insurance escrows.
 Payment amount shown does not include taxes and insurance premiums.
 The actual payment amount will be greater.
 APR is for illustrative purposes only and your interest rate may vary.
 This is not a commitment to lend.
 All loans are subject to credit review and approval.
 Other terms and conditions may apply.